 Department predicts that its exclusion of emotional support animals will result in an overall reduction in the number of uncrated animals onboard aircraft, thereby reducing the overall number of animal misbehavior incidents (and the overall number of potential allergic reactions) onboard aircraft.

-If you can not get the required documents in time, you can also choose to carry your ESA in a pet carrier bag, or kennel, as a pet passenger.
+You can also choose to carry your ESA in a pet carrier bag, or kennel, as a pet passenger.
 United allows in-cabin pets in the aircraft cabin with a customer.
-These pets include domesticated dogs, cats, rabbits and household birds (except cockatoos).
+These pets include domesticated dogs, cats, rabbits, and household birds (except cockatoos).

 Each in-cabin pet will be charged a $125 service fee for a one-way flight and an additional service charge of $125 per stopover of more than four hours within the U.S. or more than 24 hours outside the U.S.

 • Cats and dogs must be over 4 months old

 • It is recommended to carry a health certificate

 • Unaccompanied minors can not travel with a pet

 • Oxygen service will not be available for pets.(A breathable kennel is vital for the pet and ensures that the animal stays comfortably there and the cabin meets the seat size: The maximum dimensions for hard-sided kennels are 17.5 inches long x 12 inches wide x 7.5 inches high (44 cm x 30 cm x 19 cm).
 The recommended maximum dimensions for soft-sided kennels are 18 inches long x 11 inches wide x 11 inches high (46 cm x 28 cm x 28 cm).)

 • In-cabin pets must travel on the same flights as the handler

 • For an additional pet, another ticket must be purchased ($125 service fee and extra stopover service charge as stated above)